syllogy/demo-gke-pubsub-consumer/readme.md

 # verify pod is running
 kubectl get pods
 ```
-## 3. verify the consumer is working
+## 3. Verify the consumer is working
 Add some single messages into the PUB/SUB topic on the GCP console and then look at the pod logs

 example: